 The only catch is that you have to pay the amount in full.
 The IRS won’t withdraw tax liens for settlement offers, and you must keep up with the payment plan.
 Despite having to pay the total amount over time, this can be a very attractive option when you need to qualify for new credit or sell your home and must have all tax liens cleared.

 Disputing and removing tax liens from your credit report requires filing a specific withdrawal request on IRS form 12277.
 From there, you will still need to follow-up with the credit bureaus as the IRS will not notify them that the lien has been withdrawn.

 That means that you will not only have to coordinate with the IRS, but all three credit reporting agencies as well in order to ensure that your tax liens have been removed from your credit report.
 Withdrawals may also be possible for older liens that have already been paid off, but again you will need to follow the same process of dealing with the IRS and credit bureaus separately.

 Because the IRS does not coordinate with the credit bureaus the way typical creditors do, it can prove both frustrating and confusing for the average consumer.
 Plus, if you aren’t very familiar with tax laws it’s easy to find yourself dealing with a release versus a withdrawal – which leaves you with fewer options to restore your credit.

-In these situations, it’s often best to work with an expert that understands tax liens and how best to proceed in your particular case.
+In these situations, it’s often best to work with a professional that understands tax liens and how best to proceed in your particular case.
 If you have tax liens on your credit report and aren’t sure exactly how to go about removing them, there is help.
-Get in touch with our team of credit repair experts and let them deal with the back and forth with the credit bureaus for you so that you can have peace of mind knowing that your you have the best chance at getting it removed.
+Get in touch with our team of credit repair professionals and let them deal with the back and forth with the credit bureaus for you so that you can have peace of mind knowing that your you have the best chance at getting it removed.